What is the Difference Between Recourse Debt and Non-Recourse Debt in Commercial Real Estate?

 Unlike recourse debt, with non-recourse loans the lender is only allowed to collect the collateral but has no right to go after the borrower’s other personal assets.

-Although a recourse debt is more beneficial than a non-recourse debt for a lender, only those individuals and businesses with a good standing credit history have the opportunity to take advantage of this loan.
+Although a recourse debt is more beneficial than a non-recourse debt for a lender, only those individuals and businesses with a good standing credit history can take advantage of this loan.